 Lack of testamentary capacity is often alleged in situations where the will-maker suffered from dementia.
-For instance, at some point in the progression of some diseases, such as Alzheimer's disease, the will-maker's testamentary capacity may be affected.
+At some point in the progression of some diseases, the will-maker's testamentary capacity may be affected.
 However, neither advanced age nor the existence of a particular disease is itself evidence of a lack of capacity.
+As stated in Henderson v.
+Myler, 2021 BCSC 1649 at para.
+248: